 When and Where

-The group will be meeting monthly on Mondays starting January 2023.
-Some of the discussion topics that will be covered are listed below.
 There will be plenty of open discussion time so physicians can share what matters to them.

 If you would like to share this support group among your colleagues and network, please share this one-pager or this webpage.

 The BIPOC Peer Support Group will be facilitated virtually via Zoom.
 Please register in advance to join the group:

 If you have any questions or need help registering, please email firstname.lastname@example.org.

 Rahul is a settler on the unceded land of the shíshálh and Sḵwx̱wú7mesh Nations.
 He works as an integrative medical physician, professional coach, mindfulness instructor, and advocate for provider wellness.
 He is a Certified MBSR Teacher through the Center for Mindfulness and facilitates mindfulness-based interventions for both providers and patients.
 He also is a Somatic Experiencing (SE) Practitioner and integrates trauma-sensitive approaches into all of his trainings.
 He has over 18 years of experience being an ICF- Certified Professional Coach, supporting physicians and healthcare teams in cultivating compassionate self & situational awareness.

 Dr. Anne Nguyen